-My principal interests are financial history and the dynamics of political networking in late Qing and Republican China.
-My primary book project, titled Foreign Money and Chinese State: A Loan Story from 1895 to 1949, aims to survey China's foreign borrowing before the communist takeover and to explain China’s separate lending path with its seven major creditor countries—Britain, Japan, U.S., France, Germany, Russia, and Italy.
-My second book project, titled Webs of Power: Duanfang and Networking in A Decayed Age, 1900-1913, tells a story of how Manchu statesman Duanfang manipulated his personal connections to tackle immediate crises such as revenue, constitutionalism, Manchuness, and antiquity, and how his all-around curiosity flourished in an ultimately depressing era.
+My principal research interest is the history of capitalism in China.
+My current book project, titled American Money and the Chinese State, aims to survey China's foreign borrowing from the Taiping rebellion to the communist takeover, with a special focus on American loans.
+My second book project (dissertation-based), tited Webs of Power: Duanfang and Networking in A Decayed Age, 1900-1913, tells a story of how Manchu statesman Duanfang manipulated his personal connections to tackle immediate crises such as revenue, constitutionalism, Manchuness, and antiquity, and how his all-around curiosity flourished in an ultimately depressing era.

 I offer the following fields for the PhD qualifying examination.
 For explanations of fields, see the "Graduate Overview" page in the Graduate Handbook.